 Last Young Renegade encompasses a plethora of emotions in a tightly put together amalgamation of strength, change, nostalgia, hope, and love.

-From the opening note of title-track Last Young Renegade to the very last moment in Afterglow, I was completely engaged.
+From the opening note of title-track Last Young Renegade to the very last moment in Afterglow, the album demands engagement.
 It forces you to listen to every lyric, to take in every emotion, and to notice every sonic decision that they have made – especially those that set it apart from their previous material.

 Last Young Renegade sets the tone, introducing us to the character that lies underneath every track from this point onwards.
-Immediately we know there will be less dirty pop-punk sounds than we are used to, as it pushes us more towards the pop side of that spectrum from the very start.
-While it doesn’t necessarily sound sad, we still feel the pain of losing someone you hoped you never would, before the album launches into Drugs and Candy – a metaphorical track that compares a somewhat toxic relationship to addictive substances.
-The title suggests we might be in for something that verges more on the side of bubblegum pop, but in reality, it is sonically one of the earnest sounding tracks of the whole album.
+Immediately you know there will be less dirty pop-punk sounds than we are used to, as it pushes you more towards the pop side of that spectrum from the very start.
+While it doesn’t necessarily sound sad, you still feel the pain of losing someone you hoped you never would, before the album launches into Drugs and Candy – a metaphorical track that compares a somewhat toxic relationship to addictive substances.
+The title suggests you might be in for something that verges more on the side of bubblegum pop, but in reality, it is sonically one of the earnest sounding tracks of the whole album.

 “I breathe you in, you fill my lungs.
 A bitter taste surrender waste.

-Dirty Laundry was the first track we heard back in March, and is still up there amongst my top 3 favourites.
-I love that it was our first look at this new sound, and that it focuses on the future instead of dwelling on the past – something that we are all wont to do when embarking on new relationships, when in reality we all know that we have a past that we would rather everyone forget.
-It leads into Good Times – a track that I can barely even think about without tearing up.
-The vocal effects at the start somehow work perfectly with the lonely electric guitar intro, and everything about the sound makes your heart ache.
+Dirty Laundry was the first track we heard back in March, and despite fan complaints, remains one of the best on the record.
+It makes sense that it was our first look at this new sound, and it seems fitting that it focuses on the future instead of dwelling on the past – something that we are all wont to do when embarking on new relationships.
+It’s an acknowledgement that we all have a past that we’d rather forget, and it’s only fair to offer this to our new partners, too.
+Dirty Laundry leads into Good Times – a track that anyone who has taken the step to change their life in a drastic way will surely relate to.
+The vocal effects that kick off the track somehow work perfectly with the lonely electric guitar intro, and everything about the sound makes your heart ache.
 It builds up into a climax of pure sentimentality as you reach the bridge, tugging on every part of you that loves or misses someone.
-Anyone who is going through a transitional phase of their life – leaving one thing to embark on something new – will feel something when listening to this one.
-You can almost see the car driving off into the sunset and it incites a bittersweetness that cannot be ignored.
+Anyone who is going through a transitional phase of their life – leaving one thing to embark on something new – will likely be filled with emotion as this track makes its way through to the bridge, as it creates such clear imagery that you can almost see the car driving off into the sunset, inciting such an overwhelming sense of bittersweetness that cannot be ignored.

 “I’ll hate the goodbye, but I won’t forget the good times.”

 Before its release, NICE2KNOU raised some eyebrows.
 Are we back in 2005?
-Should I start using “xD” instead of iOS emojis?
+Should we start using “xD” instead of iOS emojis?
 What is happening?
-I was worried, but I needn’t have been.
+The fanbase was worried, but as it turns out, there was no need.
 Despite the smooth integration of electronic sounds throughout, this track is probably the most reminiscent of the All Time Low we had come to know up until this point.
 It seems to be a “so long” to those friends you lose touch with: the ones that come in and out of your life for no other reason than you both getting busy and just having shit to do.
 Sometimes the track feels bitter and sometimes it feels like an apology, a plea for a reunion – even if only for one night – but it is always a whole lot of fun.
-Life of the Party follows, a track which at first glance appears to be a fun party song that will get you on your feet as soon as it starts playing.
-On reflection, though, it’s probably one of the issues that Alex Gaskarth had the most problems writing about.
+Life of the Party follows, a track which at first glance appears to be a fun party song that will get you on your feet as soon as it starts playing, but on reflection, it touches on an issue that Alex Gaskarth may have had the most problems writing about.
 Most musicians want to write music, to play for fans, to have those arenas and stadiums fill up, and to help people, but every musician knows that that dream comes with a price.
-Life of the Party is about that fame and the expectations that come with it, and it’s pretty damn sad.
+Life of the Party is about that fame and the loss of privacy that come with it – a sharp wake up call to fans that idolise and thus place pressure on their favourite artists.

 “Thrills don’t come for free, the price you pay for dreams